5

 Impact: Affects both standard and custom object search results.

-Example: You can choose to display “Account Name,” “Stage,” and “Close Date” for Opportunity search results, helping users quickly assess sales pipeline progress.
+Example: You can choose to display “Account Name,” “Stage,” and “Close Date” for Opportunity search results, helping users quickly assess the sales pipeline.

 2. Lookup Dialogs